RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/workshop-days.md

 # Workshop

-This'll be just like how you ran the first website workshop, except for the current workshop you're on.
+This will be just like how you ran the first website workshop, except for the current workshop you're on.
 [Click here](https://archived.guide.hackclub.com/#/meetings/first_meeting?id=the-first-meeting) for a link to the first workshop guidelines.

 # Hacking